svedel/greattunes/examples/README.md

 Here a noisy multivariate response function is optimized.
 This illustrates how to apply Bayesian optimization for noisy systems such as those found in many real-world applications.
 The noise could either be inherent in the system itself or be a measurement uncertainty.

 File: `Example 4 - Optimize a noisy multivariate system.ipynb`

+### Example 5: Stop optimization early when convergence seems to be reached based on relative improvement in best response

+In this example illustrate how to use `rel_tol` and `rel_tol_steps`-parameters in `.auto`-method to stop iterations before the specified number of iterations if the solution is deemed converged.
+This is assessed by looking at the relative improvement in best response between consecutive iterations. `rel_tol` defines the relative improvement threshold required for convergence; also setting `rel_tol_steps` requires that this threshold is reached for `rel_tol_steps` consecutive iterations.

+The example discusses best practise for using these functionalities to obtain good convergence.

+File: `Example 5 - Optimization stopping criteria based on relative improvements.ipynb`